Is suicide a selfish act?

-I do have mixed feelings and understanding about the subject, but for the most part I do feel that it is selfish.
+I do have mixed feelings and understanding about the subject.

 In general, I believe we should have the right to end our own lives if we chose to.